Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/synapse-target.md

 Serverless SQL Pool.
 * During a replication task, Microsoft Azure Synapse Analytics authenticates itself to the external data source using an SQL Server Credential.
-You can either configure Replicate to create the Credential automatically during runtime (the default) or use an existing Credential.
+You can either configure Replicate to create the credential automatically during run time (the default) or use an existing Credential.
 In this tutorial, we are going to manually configure a credential for Qlik Replicate to use.
   - Launch the Synapse Studio from the Azure Portal
 ![Synapse Azure ODBC Config Image]({{ "/images/synapse/synapse-azure-launch-studio.png" | prepend: base }}){: .center-image }